Magdalena, Jalisco: Geography

 The town is situated on rather high 1350 meters above sea level.
 It borders mountains to the north and somehow smaller hills to the south.

 In the west, there is a big water reservoir called the Laguna de Magdalena, which features many different birds.

+Climate

 Gems

 Magdalena is famous for fire opals; the whole region accommodates hundreds of mines where Obsidian, Fire opals, and other rocks are produced.
 In the town, there are several stores selling stones.